 What effect does this have on current Saudi domain name registrants?

 The registry-registrar model will improve domain name registration services, and provide add-on services for domain names, such as: hosting, email, etc. This will be provided via a single platform (as opposed to having to subscribe to many different services from many providers), which includes technical and administrative customer support.
 In addition, domain name products and services will receive continued improvements to meet the expectations of registrants.

 One important feature is the availability of many options for registrants to choose between domain registrars based on price, provided services, quality of service, and the level of customer support.

 What must current domain registrants do after the announcement of the list of accredited registrars, and during the transition period?

 After the announcement of the list of accredited registrars, all registrants (except government agencies) must transfer their domains to an accredited registrar, which will be done following the (Transferring a Domain from SaudiNIC to an Accredited Registrar) process.
 The most critical part of that procedure will be the correctness of the information of the administrative contact and the ability to reach him/her.

-All registrants will be given until December 2021 to complete the transfer process, and after December 2021 all domains that have not been transferred will be canceled and deleted.
-During the transition period, SaudiNIC will provide full support to all registrants to ensure that the transition happens easily and gracefully.
+All registrants will be given until December 2021 to complete the transfer process, and after December 2021 all domains that have not been transferred will be canceled and deleted. (the End of the Transition Period for Saudi Domain Names) During the transition period, SaudiNIC will provide full support to all registrants to ensure that the transition happens easily and gracefully.